 WASHINGTON (Reuters) - Two U.S. citizens have been charged with illegally lobbying the United States for the Pakistani government and its spy agency over the disputed territory of Kashmir, U.S. authorities said on Tuesday.

-The arrest and allegations are likely to only further strain ties between Washington and Islamabad which were already complicated -- particularly after U.S. forces conducted a secret raid in Pakistan in May that killed al Qaeda leader Osama bin Laden.
+The arrest and allegations may further strain already frayed ties between Washington and Islamabad, particularly after U.S. forces conducted a secret raid in Pakistan in May that killed al Qaeda leader Osama bin Laden.

-Control over the mountainous region of Kashmir has been at the center of hostilities between Pakistan and India, two countries that now have nuclear arms, since their partition in 1947.
-The area is heavily militarized, and has been the scene of numerous conflicts, including a 1999 war.
+Control over Kashmir has been at the center of hostilities between nuclear armed Pakistan and India since their partition in 1947 and was the scene of 1999 war between the two nations.

 An FBI affidavit detailed the alleged scheme in which Fai's organization received up to $700,000 annually from Pakistan to make campaign contributions to U.S. politicians, sponsor conferences and other promotions.

-One unidentified confidential witness told investigators that Pakistan's powerful military spy agency, the Inter-Services Intelligence Agency (ISI), was behind some of the money Fai received, according to the FBI affidavit.
+One unidentified confidential witness told investigators that Pakistan's powerful military spy agency, the Inter-Services Intelligence Agency, was behind some of the money Fai received, according to the FBI affidavit.

 A second confidential witness said the spy agency had sponsored and controlled Fai's organization and had been directing him for the past 25 years, the court papers said.

 NO INDICATION OF SPYING

 A U.S. official said the investigation was ongoing and more charges could be forthcoming, but there was no indication Fai had been engaged in spying.